SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This Muir Woods Shuttle is a little further north and great for those coming from other locations in Marin County, Sonoma, or other spots in Northern California.

-This shuttle runs just on busy weekend and holidays and a few weekdays from June to August.
+This shuttle runs just on busy weekend and holidays and a few weekdays from early spring through the fall.

 Here are a few more details about this Muir Woods shuttle: